top of page

 My research has covered a broad range of ecological concepts, but they all have one thing in common: how are anthropogenic-induced changes to our planet affecting birds.

-For my Post-doctoral Fellowship I am examining how habitat type is affecting behaviour and reproduction in Arabian Babblers.
+For my current postdoctoral research I am examining how human-modified environments are affecting behaviour and reproduction in Arabian Babblers.

 For my Masters and PhD I collected data looking at how climate change may be related to decreasing sightings of Cape Rockjumpers.